sjaehn/BSchaffl/README.md

 * **Monitor** : Visualization of a single step

 ## What's new
-* Set all makers to "auto" at once
+* Set all markers to "auto" at once
 * Steps swing option
 * Plugin description and video tutorial linked